ministryofjustice/cloud-platform-infrastructure/docs/disaster-recovery/Create-Cluster.md

 $ git clone git@github.com:ministryofjustice/cloud-platform-environments.git
 $ git clone git@github.com:ministryofjustice/laa-fee-calculator.git

-Have access to the moj-cloud-platforms-dev Auth0 tenant
+Have access to the justice-cloud-platform Auth0 tenant
 ```

 ### Create a Kuberos application on Auth0

 1. Use your Github credentials to log into https://manage.auth0.com.
-Switch the tenant to `moj-cloud-platforms-dev`.
+Switch the tenant to `justice-cloud-platform`.

 1. Under `Applications`, create a new single ["Regular Web App"](https://auth0.com/docs/applications/webapps).
 Name the application `<your-cluster-name>-kuberos`.